jasonola/JV2D/README.md

 To run the project, open the folder in VS Code and go live with Live Server extension.
 To play the game click [here](https://diet-simulator.vercel.app/)

-## Programming languages
+## Library and programming languages
-This project has been made using HTML and Javascripz.
+This project has been made using HTML, CSS and Javascript.

+We used the library [D3.js](https://d3js.org/) to manipulate the data.

 ## Contributing
 Pull requests are welcome.
 All optimisations of the code are welcome.